 Then there is John Townsend, Merchant and Frederick Rutledge, Shopkeeper (doubtless a subtle difference!); John Howe, Gentleman; Spenser Innes, General Agent; Edward Judge, Civil service; Samuel Gifford, Captain of Mine; George Shaw, Conductor of Mule Train.
 And so the story goes on.
 Edward Judge had become Resident Magistrate by 1865 when his next child was baptised.

 In any church which retains the three traditional orders of Bishops, Priests and Deacons, the Bishop must visit each congregation from time to time, to administer the Sacrament of Confirmation.
 For a place a remote as Springbok used to be, these Episcopal visits are landmarks.
-Bishop Gray, first Bishop of Cape Town, first visited Springbok in 1866, when he confirmed four people on May 8th, the oldest being 41 years old.
+Bishop Gray, first Bishop of Cape Town, first visited Springbok, Namaqualand in 1866, when he confirmed four people on May 8th, the oldest being 41 years old.
 He then went to Hondeklip Bay where he confirmed five people on May 13th, so that he evidently took four days for the journey.

 Bishop Gray’s second visit was in 1871 just after his wife had died.
 She was devoted to him and had accompanied her husband to Springbok on his first visit making notes and sketches along the way.
 Finding his way to Springbok again without her, the Bishop wrote nostalgically that his only guide “over a great part of the Journey is a tracing of the country with all the information connected with it in her dear hand.
 She was bent on making this journey with me.”